anmarcek/jpictura/README.md

 ﻿# jPictura

-jPictura is a simple jQuery plugin for alignment of images.
+jPictura is a simple jQuery plugin for responsive alignment of images.

 ## Table of contents